EU looks on as Belarus protests turn lethal

 Two people have reportedly been killed so far.

-One man died after an explosive device went off in his hand on Sunday night, Belarusian authorities said.
+One man died after an explosive device went off in his hand, Belarusian authorities said.

 Another man died when police drove a mini-bus into a crowd, according to human rights groups.